alexcoder04/i3gocks/README.md

 in [Yaml](https://yaml.org/).

-In short, this is what [i3blocks](https://github.com/vivien/i3blocks) would look like I had written it.
+In short, this is what [i3blocks](https://github.com/vivien/i3blocks) would look like if I had written it.

 ## Installation and configuration